Back in the 20th century, marketing aspired to build champion brands

 They only want things that are scary and gross.
 They don't care if the writing is

 terrible or the acting is bad.
-All the characters are just going to die anyway.
+The characters are just going to die anyway.

 And most horror movies are bad.
 Fantastically bad.
 But their RoI is great, so